SeitaBV/timely-beliefs/timely_beliefs/docs/db.md

             Base.__init__(self)

-Note that we don say where the sqlalchemy `Base` comes from here.
+Note that we don't say where the sqlalchemy `Base` comes from here.
 This is the one from your project.
 If you create tables from timely_belief's Base (see above) as well, you end up with more tables that you probably want to use.
 Which is not a blocker, but for cleanliness you might want to get all tables from timely beliefs base or define all Table implementations yourself, such as with `JoyfulBeliefInCustomTable` above.